Tea Leaves Residue Isn’t Useless—See if You Can Turn Waste into Treasure!

 1. Eliminate Spicy and Unpleasant Odors

 If you eat something particularly spicy during a meal, try chewing on some steeped tea leaves and your mouth with tea.
 This will quickly alleviate the spiciness.
-Similarly, if you consume garlic, onions, or other foods with strong odors that leave your breath unpleasant, you can chew on tea leaves and rinse your mouth with tea or to freshen your breath and eliminate the odor.
+Similarly, if you consume garlic, onions, or other foods with strong odors that leave your breath unpleasant, you can chew on tea leaves and rinse your mouth with tea or water to freshen your breath and eliminate the odor.

 Tea Leaves Residue Isn't Useless—See if You Can Turn Waste into Treasure!-1